microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 1. Run the tests locally so your changes don't regress existing behavior (completing PRs won't be allowed if any tests fail)

-2. If fixing a bug, write a test to prevent others from breaking your bugfix.
+2. If fixing a bug, write a test to verify the fix and ensure that future code modifications won't break it again.

 2. If writing a feature, write new tests to ensure that other people don't break your feature in the future.